Get a Quote

 • Must be installed by a professional.

-Is toughened glass safety glass?
+Is toughened glass also safety glass?

 Yes, toughened glass, also known as tempered glass, is up to 5 times stronger than standard annealed glass.
 In case of breakage, it shatters into small granular pieces without sharp edges.